Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water Fibre Optics.md

 **Constraining light in a stream of water, making it work like an optical fibre.** - Find out what happens when light is trapped inside a stream of water.
 Make a beam of light bend round corners and see how fibre optics are helping to change the world!

-Last initially checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)) and doublechecked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk))
+Last initially checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)) and double-checked on 2022-02-26 by Andrew Sellek (ads79@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->